nlamonaco86/repairTracker/README.md

 ## Installation

-Once you've cloned the repo, you'll need to make sure the following environment variabels are set:
+Once you've cloned the repo, you'll need to make sure the following environment variables are set:

 ```
 MYSQL_USERNAME